 The ubiquitous nature of computing technology has integrated into every area of people's lives today.
 And even though this technology is often seamless and simple, the reality is that this application of technology behind the scenes is larger and more complex than it appears.
 This requires individuals trained to operate in such environments.
 The computer science concentration provides study into both the theory and practice of computer science with an emphasis on formal development of large software applications.
 In addition, this concentration prepares students planning to enter a graduate program in computer science.
-It is recommended that students in this concentration minor in mathematics.
-Computer science may not be claimed as a minor.
+Computer science or mathematics may not be claimed as a minor.